-35 Paper Christmas Decorations
+35+ Easy Paper Christmas Decorations

 I love the holiday season.
 As long as I can keep the stressful parts of it to a minimum, that is.
 I love the decorating and spending time with family, and just generally spreading and partaking of holiday cheer.
 I did a 12 days of paper Christmas decorations series a few years back, so I thought I’d revisit that again this season, and add more!

 Using paper decorations for the holidays is cheap, easy and creatively freeing — I can choose whatever colors I want, make them whatever size I want, and make as many or as few as I want.

 Most of these decorations take just a few minutes, and many of them are kid-friendly, too.
-You can make them *without* the aid of a fancy cutting machine (although the fancy machine does make lots of things easier) — most of them use just scissors or a paper punch!
+You can make them *without* the aid of a fancy cutting machine (although the fancy machine does make lots of things easier) — most of them use just a pencil, scissors or a paper punch!

 Easy Folded Paper 5- and 6-Point Stars and Snowflakes | Kate’s Creative Space

 Want a simple way to add some holiday cheer to any wall?
 Just whip up a few of these stars or snowflakes for instant festivity.
 These are especially nice for that awkward wall space you can’t ever quite seem to find decor to fit.